Pursue a dynamic graduate education from the

 Department of Software & Information Systems at UNC Charlotte

-Located in the #1 Best Place for IT Professionals (CompTIA Tech Town Index 2018)
+Located in the #1 Best Place for IT Professionals

 MS Information Technology

-The Master of Science in Information Technology (MSIT) at UNC Charlotte, is designed to equip students with advanced skills and knowledge in the planning, design, implementation, testing and evaluation, deployment, maintenance, and management of applications and systems, that embody information and communication technologies for their proper functioning.
+The Master of Science in Information Technology (MSIT) at UNC Charlotte offers a wide selection of courses in Information Technology and Software Engineering with an emphasis on designing information technologies that deliver integrated, secure, reliable, and easy-to-use services.
 These skills form necessary foundations for solving practical problems that arise in business, industrial, governmental, and other organizations, as well as for pursuing doctoral studies in information technologies.

-Current concentrations are offered in Network Security, Secure Software Development, and Emerging Technologies.
+Current areas of concentration include Network Security, Secure Software Development, and Emerging Technologies.

+The Design Computation Dual Master's in Architecture and Information Technology (DesComp) is a two-year curriculum with tightly integrated coursework, research, and faculty.
+Upon completion of the curriculum, students will receive both a Master of Architecture III degree and a Master of Science in Information Technology.
 The premise of the dual degree program is that design has become increasingly important to computer scientists and at the same time computation has become important to designers.
 This program is a unique curriculum that systematically combines the strength and insights of these disciplines.

-The curriculum integrates computer science/SIS students, and architecture students working collaboratively on tasks that challenge both fields.
+The curriculum integrates computer science/SIS students and architecture students working collaboratively on tasks that challenge both fields.
 Early in the curriculum, the cohorts with architecture background and those with computing background will be taking courses to provide basic competency in a new discipline.

 Learn more by navigating through our pages in the left-hand column.
 You are also invited to attend one of our CCI Graduate Programs Information Sessions.